Great Place to Work® names Invisors one of the Best Workplaces for Parents™ in 2021

 The Best Workplaces for Parents award is based on analysis of survey responses from more than 6 million current U.S. employees.
 In that survey, 97% of Invisors employees said Invisors is a great place to work.
 This number is 38% higher than the average U.S. company.

 "As a working parent, this recognition means a lot," says Aggie Nolan, Partner at Invisors.
 "We are a tight-knit boutique consultancy with teammates starting new families who need time to bond while adjusting to their new responsibilities, and those with school-aged children who need to prioritize attending a book character parade, doctor's appointment, or teacher conference.
-Juggling working and parenting can be hard, so it's important to have policies that enable our teammates to care of themselves and their families."
+Juggling working and parenting can be hard, so it's important to have policies that enable our teammates to take care of themselves and their families."

 The Best Workplaces in Parents list is highly competitive.
 Great Place to Work, the global authority on workplace culture, selected the list using rigorous analytics and confidential employee feedback.
 Companies were only considered if they are a Great Place to Work-Certified™ organization.